 n.
 A Distinction result at Grade 8 or ARSM level does not necessarily suggest suitability for admission to any of the Royal Schools of Music or other higher education institution, or for a professional career in music.
 Candidates should contact individual institutions for details of the relevant entrance requirements.

 p.
 Candidates are encouraged to include their ABRSM qualifications on university applications even if they do not accrue UCAS points.
 This is especially important for ARSM, which is a Level 4 qualification and therefore does not have a UCAS points tariff value.

 a.
 Special consideration may be given by ABRSM to a candidate whose performance in an exam is felt to have been affected by, or who does not finish an exam because of, circumstances beyond their reasonable control.

 b.
-We welcome feedback about results and other matters.
-All feedback is logged and plays a valuable part in our quality assurance procedures.
-Guidance on submitting feedback can be found at www.abrsm.org/examconcerns.
+In addition to a Results Review, we also welcome feedback about other matters, such as the overall exam experience or the mark form.
+All feedback is logged and plays a valuable part in our commitment to continuous improvement and quality assurance procedures.

 a.
 We are committed to inspiring achievement in music.
 Our qualifications are used by thousands of people to support their music learning or teaching.
 Many people also use them when applying to study at further and higher education institutions.
 It is therefore vital that our qualifications remain a valuable and reliable measure of a candidate’s skills and knowledge.
 We therefore take any form of malpractice or maladministration very seriously.